globerhofer/HIPAA-policies/source/sections/incident_response_policy.md

 ## Applicable Standards from the HITRUST Common Security Framework

-* 02.f - Disciplinary Process
-* 06.f - Prevention of Misuse of Information Assets
 * 11.a - Reporting Information Security Events
 * 11.c - Responsibilities and Procedures
 * 11.a - Reporting Information Security Events